-Recovery from alcohol and drug problems as well as a mental health condition is a process of change through which an individual achieves abstinence and improved health, wellness and quality of life.
-Peer supporters and families can be a wonderful source of support for people in recovery.
-Wellness self-care skills and tools are critical to pursue a path to recovery.
+Recovery from alcohol and drug problems as well as a mental health condition is a process of change through which an individual achieves improved health, wellness and quality of life.
+Recovery is an individualized process.
+Open-mindedness and willingness are critical tool to pursue a recovery and wellness path.

 Your Recovery is Important and 12-Step Interventions